antonio-ramadas/spotify-proxy-oauth2/README.md

 There are 3 routes for you to use:
  - `/authorize`
-   - `GET` endpoint which takes as optional parameters:
+   - `GET` endpoint
+   - Parameters:
+     - Optional:
        - `redirect_uri`
        - `state`
        - `scope`
          - _space-separated list_
        - `show_dialog`
+   - It redirects the user to `https://accounts.spotify.com/authorize` with the optional parameters you may have passed.
+ - `/api/token`
+   - `POST` endpoint
+   - Parameters:
+     - Mandatory:
+       - `code`
+         - The one from the previous interaction
+     - Optional:
+       - `redirect_uri`
-   - It redirects the user to `https://accounts.spotify.com/authorize` with the mandatory parameters and the optional ones you may have passed.
+   - It returns the response of `https://accounts.spotify.com/api/token` with the mandatory parameters and the optional ones you may have passed.
  - `/health`
    - `GET` endpoint which does not take any parameters.
    - Returns status `200` with `Alive!`.